AliFatahadoost/JaliFrame-Stand-Alone/README.md

 WHERE table_id = ?
 ```

-Tables that do not use the standard convention can provide their own delete SQL.

-This allows existing databases to be integrated without requiring schema rewrites.
+Applications using existing schemas can provide custom delete SQL when they do not follow the standard convention.

 ---